weijiawang2003/CS337Proj2Part3/README.md

 The assistant scrapes and parses the recipe, shows how many steps there are, and starts at step 1.
 You can then interact using natural commands:
-Navigation (rule-based)
+Navigation (rule-based):
-next, next step, continue
+- next, next step, continue
-back, previous, go back
+- back, previous, go back
-step 3 or just 3 to jump to a specific step Ingredients and basics (rule-based) ingredients, show ingredients how long do I bake it? what temp? how much sugar do I need?
+- step 3 or just 3 to jump to a specific step

+Ingredients and basics (rule-based):
+- ingredients, show ingredients
+- how long do I bake it?
+- what temp?
+- how much sugar do I need?
-These are answered directly from the structured recipe JSON without calling the LLM.
+- These are answered directly from the structured recipe JSON without calling the LLM.
-“How-to” help (hybrid with YouTube) how do I preheat the oven? how do I do that? (after a step)
+- “How-to” help (hybrid with YouTube)
+- how do I preheat the oven?
+- how do I do that? (after a step)

 The assistant:
-Builds a short, context-aware search query from the current step (methods, ingredients, tools).
+- Builds a short, context-aware search query from the current step (methods, ingredients, tools).
-Returns a YouTube search URL.
+- Returns a YouTube search URL.

 Optionally adds an LLM explanation of what to do.
 Open-ended questions (LLM-backed)
 For example:
-why do we cut the rolls first? can I use milk instead of cream?
+- why do we cut the rolls first?
+- can I use milk instead of cream?
-Here the assistant passes the full recipe JSON, the current step, and the conversation so far to Gemini, and returns a concise, context-aware answer.
+- Here the assistant passes the full recipe JSON, the current step, and the conversation so far to Gemini, and returns a concise, context-aware answer.

 If the Gemini free-tier quota is exceeded, the assistant switches to a rules-only mode: navigation and structured questions continue to work, and the program does not crash.

 ---